 Be wary of expensive classes or snake oil salesmen that promise to reveal secrets or give you huge score increases.
-Usually, all that most people need is a good LSAT-prep book and a few recent LSAT tests to do their best on test day.
+Usually, all that most people need is a good LSAT prep book (such as this one!) and a few recent LSAT tests to do their best on test day.
 Save your money for law school!
-(But be warned, many folks lack the motivation and discipline for self-study.
-If this describes you, either buckle down and sign a contract with yourself, form a study group, or consider enrolling in a course.)
+But be warned: Many folks lack the motivation and discipline for self-study.
+If this describes you, buckle down and sign a contract with yourself, form a study group, or consider enrolling in a reasonably priced test prep course.